Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-From a small Anatolian principality, the Ottomans built one of history’s longest-lasting empires, seizing Constantinople in 1453 and ruling much of the Middle East, North Africa, and southeastern Europe.
+Founded around 1299 by Osman I, the Ottomans built one of history’s longest-lasting empires from a small Anatolian principality, seizing Constantinople in 1453 and ruling much of the Middle East, North Africa, and southeastern Europe.
 The sultan also held the title of caliph, leader of Sunni Islam.
 Slow decline through the 18th and 19th centuries earned it the label “sick man of Europe.”
 Defeat in World War I brought Allied occupation and partition.
 Mustafa Kemal’s nationalist movement abolished the sultanate in 1922 and founded the Turkish Republic the next year, ending the Ottoman line.

 Worth remembering